-The worldwide informal economy consists of over two billion individuals and often includes the most dangerous and low paying jobs, leading to many detrimental outcomes for both countries and individuals.
+The worldwide informal economy consists of over two billion individuals and often includes the most dangerous and low-paying jobs, leading to many detrimental outcomes for both countries and individuals.
 Unfortunately, we know little about how international agreements shape informal employment.
 Conventional economic theories would suggest that informal employment in developing countries should decrease due to trade liberalization and increased foreign economic investment.
 However, empirical research has found mixed results, with some finding liberalization increases informality and others finding liberalization decreases informal work.
 To address this inconsistency, we develop a theory that considers variation within trade agreements, including the presence of labor provisions and the robustness of enforcement mechanisms.
 We argue that trade agreements with strong enforcement mechanisms coerce countries to improve labor rights, which in turn decreases the informal economy.
-We test our theory through the use of matching within a difference-in-differences design with staggered treatment timing on a sample of countries from 1990-2018.
-Additionally, we investigate several case studies of individual trade agreements utilizing synthetic control analyses to show the effect these agreements have on informal employment for particular trading partners.
-Our preliminary results shows that labor provisions in trade agreements play a meaningful role in reducing the size of the informal economy.
+We test our theory through matching within a difference-in-differences design with staggered treatment timing on a sample of countries from 1990-2020.
+Our preliminary results show that labor provisions in trade agreements play a meaningful role in reducing the size of the informal economy.
 Furthermore, we expect to find that this effect is driven by agreements with strong enforcement mechanisms compared to agreements with weak enforcement mechanisms.
 This work expands our knowledge on the causes and consequences of informal work while highlighting a pathway to sustainable growth.